 When she was in Monaco, Jazmin said, "we like to share family meals, have barbecues, go to the beach, everything a normal family does.
 Except with heavy scheduling."

-Princess Stéphanie, meanwhile, had a unique kind of trauma to recover from following their mother's death.
+Her aunt Princess Stéphanie had a unique kind of trauma to recover from following Princess Grace's death.
 Not only did she suffer through the accident as well, but she had to deal with the conspiracies, such as that she was actually driving or she and Kelly were fighting in the car, in addition to the grief.
-She wasn't told that Kelly had died until two days later and, still hospitalized with injuries, was unable to attend her funeral.
+She wasn't told that her mother was dead until two days later and, still hospitalized with injuries, was unable to attend her funeral.

 Prince Rainier told Robinson for his book, ''They did their best to keep the story running and didn't show much human compassion for the pain that we were suffering.
 It was dreadful.''